evillage/evillage-android/README.md

 * clone this repository and open it in AndroidStudio (can be downloaded from [here](https://developer.android.com/studio))
 * Run on a virtual device or connect Android phone with Android version 5.0 or higher

+### Clang library setup ###

+To use the Clang library you need to call Clang.getInstance() passing the Application context, the authorization token and the intergration id

+The last two values will be provided when you contact E-Village to start integrating with the Clang platform.

+### Using the Clang library in your own project ###

+Just add the library to your project gradle

+dependencies {
+    implementation 'org.bitbucket.wi:evillage-android:0.0.3'
+}

+### Generate documentation ###

+To generate documentation for this project, follow these simple steps:

+- In AndroidStudio terminal run ./gradlew dokka
+- The documentation will be generated into your project root directory under /ducumentation

 ### Links ###

 * [Firebase project](https://console.firebase.google.com/project/test-a04ac/overview) (for access ask oboekesteijn@worth.systems or tpadalko@worth.systems)